serverlessworkflow/specification/specification.md

 #### Defining Compensation

 Each workflow state can define how it should be compensated via its `compensatedBy` property.
-This property references another workflow state (by it's unique name) which is responsible for the actual compensation.
+This property references another workflow state (by its unique name) which is responsible for the actual compensation.

 States referenced by `compensatedBy` (as well as any other states that they transition to) must obey following rules:
 * They should not have any incoming transitions (should not be part of the main workflow control-flow logic)